mohamed-ameer/Frappe-ERPNext-Tutorial-Mastery/Frappe How?  What?  Why? /01-What-is-ERP.md

 | **Configuration** | Using built-in settings | Anyone | Basic ERPNext knowledge |
 | **Implementation** | Full deployment project | Implementor/Consultant | Business analysis + ERPNext |
 | **Customization** | Code-based modifications | Developer | Frappe Framework + Programming |

+---

+## Why the name ERPNext?

+because it was the cheapest domain name which include the word "ERP" that they could find at the time. (that's the story)